wilsonliaows/docs/connectors/aws_lambda.md

 ## Configure output schema

-Since output data from a Lambda function is not static, a sample response will be needed to generate an action output schema.
-This schema will be used to create the output datatree for mapping purposes in a recipe.
+Since the output data from a Lambda function is not static and varies with the function, a sample response is needed to generate an action's output schema, also known as [output datatree](/workato-concepts.md#data-tree-and-pills).
+This datatree allows you to map the output from the function into another recipe step.

 All you need to do is provide a sample response to the `Response body` input field.
 Now the format of your response will determine what the sample output should look like.
 We will explore how to format a sample response for 2 cases: JSON response body and single primitive data.